Affordable Therapy for College Students + Young Adults in NYC

 College and early adulthood can be some of the most exciting (and overwhelming) years of your life.
 Between balancing classes, jobs, relationships, and questions about the future, it’s easy to feel pulled in a hundred directions at once.
 In New York City, those pressures can feel even heavier, with the fast pace, high costs, and constant competition.

 If you’re a college student or young adult in NYC, you may be juggling the transition into independence, managing academic and career expectations, or trying to figure out who you are and where you’re going.
 Therapy provides a supportive space to pause, reflect, and learn skills to help you navigate these challenges with confidence.
+At Insight Therapy NYC, we provide affordable therapy designed to meet you where you are during this stage of life.

 Common Challenges for College Students and Young Adults

-Relational challenges: Navigating dating, friendships, or family expectations while building independence
+Navigating dating, friendships, and family expectations

 While these struggles can feel isolating, they’re also a normal part of this life stage.
 Therapy gives you a place to process them, so you don’t have to go through it all on your own.